zenium-community/zenium/doc/design/multiprocess.md

 - `zenium-node`: Manages the P2P node, indexes, and JSON-RPC server.
 - `zenium-wallet`: Handles all wallet functionality.
-- `bitcoin-gui`: Provides a standalone Qt-based GUI.
+- `zenium-gui`: Provides a standalone Qt-based GUI.

 This modular approach is designed to enhance security through component isolation and improve usability by allowing independent operation of each module.
 This allows for new use-cases, such as running the node on a dedicated machine and operating wallets and GUIs on separate machines with the flexibility to start and stop them as needed.